-MEP was established in mid-2013 as a joint venture between Gumatj Aboriginal Corporation and Laynhapuy Homelands Aboriginal Corporation to provide the then-named Remote Jobs and Communities Program (RJCP), across the Northeast Arnhem Land Region.
-The program has undergone significant changes since 1 July 2015 and is now named the Community Development Program (CDP).
+MEP was established in mid-2013 as a joint venture between Marngarr Resource Centre Aboriginal Corporation and Laynhapuy Homelands Aboriginal Corporation to provide the then-named Remote Jobs and Communities Program (RJCP), across the Northeast Arnhem Land Region.
+MEP then delivered the Community Development Program (CDP) until June 2019.
 We have a strong Board of Yolngu and Balanda Leaders from across the region.

 who We Are

 Miwatj Employment and Participation is a local Yolngu Indigenous Organisation with a clear Vision: Setting our eyes on a strong future for all East Arnhem Land people.
 We are committed to assisting all of East Arnhem Land people to strive for economic independence for themselves and their families.
 MEP’s head office is in Nhulunbuy, Arnhem Land, Northern Territory.

 Setting our eyes on a strong future for all East Arnhem Land People